How To Sell Art Online and Make Money in 2026: The Beginner’s Guide

 • You’ll need to create a profile and submit images of your work for approval.

-• Your artwork will be competing with thousands of other artists’ work.
+• Your art will be competing with thousands of other artists’ work.

-• While it is rare to face rejection, some of your artwork may not be accepted.
+• While it is rare, some of your artwork may not be accepted.

-• Some art marketplaces outsource manufacturing of your printed artwork using third parties, so quality assurance isn’t always a sure thing.
+• A few art marketplaces outsource manufacturing of your printed artwork using third parties, so quality assurance isn’t always a sure thing.

 Woman In A Field Poster by Larisa Siverina